danpalmer/trac-to-phabricator/README.md

  - [ ] Alert when target user does not exist
  - [ ] Merge together the closely related "resolution" and "status"
  - [ ] Add all edge information in by mastertickets table
+ - [ ] Decide whether to have a special closed status as default

 Parser